What is CATE?

 All areas of New Zealand are represented by 16 regions.
 Each region has a representative on the CATE National Executive.
 CATE’s President, Secretary and Treasurer head the National Executive, which meets three times a year.

 CATE membership is open to any person working in the areas of career and transition education.
-You can join by contacting your region’s National Executive or local representative.
+To join, contact your local region’s office.
+Click here for Regional menu

 They will be able to give you details of how CATE operates in your region and when the next meeting is.